mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-and-Master-Slave-Replication.md

 * Create the required users in your MariaDB or MySQL Replication cluster

 * Create a MaxScale configuration file

-The configuration file creation is covered in two different sub-tutorials which create either a simple load balancer or a read/write splitting configuration.

 ## Installation